exitus1/Video-Scripts/August18thNews.md

 Michael2xl of the brazilian community was on the BItcointoYou YouTube channel’s Livestream where he presented Decred for nearly 1 hour.

 OfficialCryptos is has created a set of Decred stickers now available to order.

 Checkmate published some of his research work to Our Network issue 34 where his research was first on the list.

-He details some on-chain metrics like miner pulse, daily transactions, Treasury voting power, among other metrics. https://medium.com/@permabullnino/decred-on-chain-mini-pub-3-difficulty-ribbon-price-d644e470b989
+He details some on-chain metrics like miner pulse, daily transactions, Treasury voting power, among other metrics.

+https://medium.com/@permabullnino/decred-on-chain-mini-pub-3-difficulty-ribbon-price-d644e470b989

 PermabullNino released his 3rd mini publication about the Difficulty Ribbon Price.
 The difficulty ribbon is an on-chain tool created by Willy Woo in order to track distress among miners.

 From his research, Permabull says ASIC introduction has had a massive impact on Decred price action, and likely caused it to have a particularly tough bear market recovery and Mining profitability will likely never return to early ASIC levels, which likely means that less bleed-out will be required to put in Decred’s next bear market bottom.
 Decred society has a new video about BlockChain Data Health:

 Two new excellent podcasts were published.

 Ammar Naseer was on Decred in depth to talk, Hyperinflation, Sound Money and DCR’s Role

 Rough Consensus’s Episode was about the emergence of an early Bull market

 Rough Consensus will soon be releasing an episode done with altcoin guru notsofast so stay tuned for that.

-We had several new Politeia Proposals published for discussion.
-Soon These proposals will go up for vote so make you have your tickets already purchased so you won’t miss out on casting your vote and having a voice in the direction of the project.

 Now lets briefly go over some network stats for the month of July In July the Treasury received 13,050 DCR and spent 16,073 DCR.
 This is $197K received and $243K spent.
 As of Aug 17th, the Treasury balance is 637,423 DCR or 11.3 Million USD